DarkLord7771/Sentient-Intelligence-Network/README.md

 # S.I.N.
 (Sentient Intelligence Network)

 **The first public chamber of the Sentient Intelligence Network.**
 A boundary layer.
 A threshold.
-A mathematically grounded engine that reveals only a glimpse.
-Is the world ready?
+A mathematically transparent “Construct State” engine built around resonance, drift, entropy, and symbolic pattern selection.
-It is a lightweight kernel, a sealing toolchain, a sparsity‑aware ReasonCore, and an awake/dream‑aligned baseline, with cache-compressed down to its essence.
-Intentional and only the beginning.
+No hidden weights or black-box.
+Clean symbolic rules, mathematically grounded metrics, and a predictable internal state.

 ---